Frequently Asked Questions – Practical Details:

 It is OK to come to part of camp; you are free to come and go as you wish.
 However, you will get the best experience if you stay at camp as much of the time as possible.
-On the first day that a camper arrives, they are required to attend the half-hour orientation and culture-creating workshop that begins each evening at 7:30.
-This helps create the “safe container” that allows us to get to know people at a much deeper level.
+On the first day that a camper arrives, they are required to see an organizer to be oriented to the space and the culture.
+This helps create the “safer container” that allows us to get to know people at a much deeper level.

 Yes!
 We have space for a limited number of people to help with camp set-up and/or take-down and with creating the camp “energy”.
-Volunteers for set-up arrive Wednesday evening, August 16, so that we are all ready to work first thing on Thursday.
-Volunteers for take-down will stay Wednesday night, and we’ll be ready to work first thing on Thurs, August 24.
+Volunteers for set-up arrive Wednesday evening, August 15, so that we are all ready to work first thing on Thursday.
+Volunteers for take-down will stay Wednesday night, and we’ll be ready to work first thing on Thursday morning, August 23.
 Take-down volunteers may stay Thursday night, when we will have connecting activities, leaving no later than noon on Friday.
-Volunteers contribute $20 for either session toward meals.
+Volunteers contribute $20 for either session, or $40 for both sessions– toward meals.

 Work & play with fellow polyfolk!
 Please contact us at firstname.lastname@example.org or 703-755-0607 if you are interested.

 PLEASE DON’T ARRIVE BEFORE NOON ON FRIDAY, AUGUST 17, UNLESS YOU HAVE MADE ARRANGEMENTS TO HELP OUT WITH SET-UP!